d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 ### Missing Ingredient - Hardware

-Deep learning models are varacious consumers of compute cycles.
+Deep learning models are voracious consumers of compute cycles.
 Training can take hundreds of epochs, and each iteration requires passing data through many layers of computationally-expensive linear algebra operations.